DanyalAbbas/DanyalAbbas/README.md

 - 🌱 I’m currently learning **Data Structures and Algorithms**

-- 👨‍💻 All of my projects are available at [https://github.com/DanyalAbbas](https://github.com/DanyalAbbas)
+- 👨‍💻 All of my projects are available on my [Portfolio](https://danyalabbas.github.io/)

 - 💬 Ask me about **Python, data scraping**